Oracle Park

 What you need to know

-Oracle Park opened in 2000 as the home of the San Francisco Giants.
-The park sits on the waterfront at China Basin, with right field opening onto McCovey Cove and the Bay Bridge visible past center field.
-The Giants season runs April through October.
+The home of the San Francisco Giants, a 41,000-seat ballpark on the China Basin waterfront with right field opening onto McCovey Cove and the Bay Bridge past center.

 What to Expect